Services for Students

 Students can also take advantage of the vast resources of the new Harvard innovation lab.
 The i-lab is a new and innovative University-wide initiative that will foster team-based and entrepreneurial activities and deepen interactions among students and faculty throughout Harvard, entrepreneurs and members of the Allston and Greater Boston community.

-Visit the MVP Award page for complete details and information on how to apply.
+Visit the Rock Accelerator Award page for complete details and information on how to apply.

 HBS will offer one-time need-based awards of $10,000 each to this year's graduating MBA students who are committed to pursuing their own for-profit entrepreneurial ventures.
 Recipients will be selected by the Rock Center in consultation with MBA Financial Aid.

 The program is competitive, and if we have more applicants than available awards, awards will be made on the basis of the viability of the venture, as determined by a review of your business plan and a progress report detailing progress towards funding and any other key milestones and your financial need.

 When considering application for loan reduction, please keep in mind it is not intended for individuals who are still seeking employment; in volunteer positions or receiving only a nominal salary; or engaged in post-MBA studies of any kind.
 Ultimate discretion for eligibility lies entirely with HBS.
 Funds are distributed on an as-available basis.
 All determinations made by the School are final.
 HBS reserves the right to restructure or discontinue loan reductions at any time.

 Applications are due - in hardcopy form - to Peggy Yu Rock 107 by 12:00 noon on Monday, April 29, 2013.
 Late applications will not be accepted.
 Visit myHBS for complete eligibility information and a list of application materials (login required).